Skip to main content

 A: The Contractor and the Manufacturer or Distributor equally share the cost of the rebate; 50% Contractor and 50% Manufacturer or Distributor.
 Manufacturers/Distributors will reimburse contractors 50% of the rebate amount as an account credit within 15 days of receiving claim form from EAP.

 A: Following installation, the Contractor must file a claim with The EAP to receive the remaining 50% of the rebate amount from the manufacturer/distributor.
 Participating contractors will receive a claim form for submittal or can submit claims online.
 Participating contractors must also provide a copy of the original invoice clearly noting “EAP Rebate” and rebate amount provided to customer, and the AHRI Certificate of Product Rating sheet for each rebate of a qualifying system from a participating manufacturer.

-Q: Can a customer combine other rebates with an EAP rebate?
+Q: Can we combine other rebates with an EAP rebate?